Signals and Systems G (10093.2)

 Required IT skills

-Word processing and basic programming ability for the use of MATLAB (lecturer will assist with MATLAB)
+Basic programming skills for the use of MATLAB (lecturer will assist with MATLAB) and Python.

 Work placement, internships or practicums